tascintra/tascintra/README.md

 I'm 34yo, from Brazil, and I'm a front-end developer.
 After some years out of technology market I decided to bring my talent and experience back to this market that I've always been a passionate admirer.

+My main goal on my return is to improve and make people's lives easier using technology, and there's nothing better to accomplish this goal than be a developer building solutions.

 Curiosity, learning and challenge are what move me on, but I also really enjoy reading and cooking.

 <div>